NelsinT/discord-bot-leaderboard-fivem/README.md

 DB_TABLE=ffa
 DB_COLUMNS=kills_deagle,kills_rifle,kills_smg,kills_all

-Note: The .env file should not have a specific name; it must simply be named .env.
+🔹 Note: The .env file should have no specific name, it must simply be called .env.

-Run the bot:
+4️⃣ Run the bot:

 node bot.js

-Usage
+🎮 Usage

-Ensure your MySQL database is set up and accessible.
+Ensure your MySQL database is properly set up and accessible.

-Invite the bot to your Discord server and give it necessary permissions.
+Invite the bot to your Discord server and grant necessary permissions.

-The bot will fetch and update the leaderboard in the specified channel automatically.
+The bot will fetch & update the leaderboard in the specified channel automatically.

-Configuration
+⚙️ Configuration

-Modify the .env file to adjust settings such as the database credentials, leaderboard table, and update intervals.
+Customize settings in the .env file to adjust database credentials, leaderboard table, and update intervals.

-License
+📜 License

 This project is licensed under the MIT License.

-Contributing
+🤝 Contributing

-Feel free to fork the repository and submit pull requests.
+Want to make this bot even better?
+Feel free to fork the repository and submit pull requests!

-Issues
+🛠 Issues & Support

-If you encounter any problems, open an issue on GitHub.
+If you encounter any problems, open an issue on GitHub, and we'll be happy to help!

+🚀 Let’s build an awesome leaderboard together! 🎯